zACIID/dl4nlp-project-fsa/docs/mlflow-stuff.md

 - if the dataset is computed and stored locally, as in this project, it seems to me that the best idea is to log it as a [pandas dataset](https://mlflow.org/docs/latest/python_api/mlflow.data.html#pandas)
   - this is although I am not sure if the artifact gets replicated for every run, which would be bad with heavy datasets
 - One good idea would be to add the dataset to a remote storage such as Huggingface, S3 bucket, etc. so that I can just log the url and the tracking server fetches the dataset when it needs to use it, so definitely no duplication and easier versioning

+### IMPORTANT: WHY DID IT HANG?

+It happened to me that enabling `mlflow.pytorch.autolog` caused the training process to hang and finally fail any logging (log-batch) requests.
+Turns out, it was because it was calling `mlflow.log_params(params)` inside my hparam tuning script, which apparently conflicted with the autologging.
+The REST API apparently states that logging the same keys with different values resulted in an error.
+Now, I don't think it was the case, but removing the manual logging enabled the autologger to work again